-We briefly passed the tombs of Stalin and the rest of the butchers in the Kremlin Wall Necropolis.
-Stalin’s embalmed body once shared a spot next to Lenin’s but was removed during the Khrushchev Thaw in 1961.
+We briefly passed the tombs of Stalin and the rest in the Kremlin Wall Necropolis.
+Stalin’s embalmed body once shared a spot next to Lenin’s but was removed during the “Khrushchev Thaw” in 1961.

-At an underground market I bought supplies for surviving the long train ride, which mainly consisted of water, vodka and chocolate.
+At an underground market I bought supplies for surviving the long train ride.
 The distance from Moscow to Beijing is 7800 km and provisions may be scarce along the way.
 The train arrived on time and we boarded what would be our home for the next five days.
 Da svidaniya, Mockba!

 Another glorious day on the Trans-Siberian.
 We arrived at Omsk in the morning.
 I remember reading Ryszard Kapuscinski’s book “Imperium” where he described his trans-siberian experience in 1958.
-Crossing Siberia 50 years ago during wintertime was no picnic, but times have changed for the better.
+Crossing Siberia 50 years ago during wintertime was certainly no picnic, but times have fortunately changed for the better.

 Nowadays each carriage has a samovar of boiling water, which became the meeting point for sleepy travelers on the train.
 Dried noodles are not really my favorite food but they are adequate for survival.

-Stopped in Novosibirsk where the train attendants refilled the coal supply from a truck.
+The train briefly stopped in Novosibirsk where the train attendants refilled the coal supply from a truck.
 By now it started to feel like we had passed the edge of civilization, with nothing but utter darkness outside the window.
 With vodka as our ally, we rushed east into the unknown.